 Summer road trips have become a bit of a family tradition ever since my parents’ dog, Togo, came into their lives and this summer was no different!
 Last year, we drove out to the Canadian Rockies, and this summer, we set our sights on Atlantic Canada.
 The plan: a two-week road trip around New Brunswick, Nova Scotia and Prince Edward Island!

 Having Togo in our lives has really changed the way we do family travel.
 Whereas before we did more resort vacations and international trips, we now seek out dog-friendly activities.
-For us, that means road tripping around Canada, staying in quiet cottages in the countryside, visiting smaller towns that have more of a relaxed feel, and hiking in national and provincial parks.
+For us, that means road tripping around Canada, staying in quiet cottages in the countryside, visiting smaller towns and places that have more of a relaxed feel, and hiking in national and provincial parks.

 It’s not a travel style that we ever dabbled in before, but it’s something that we have grown to love and we only discovered so thanks to Togo; it’s hard to believe how little of Canada we had seen before he joined our family!